 1. Most drivers are on auto-pilot: You know how after driving to a destination enough times, you start looking back on the trip and realize you don’t remember any of it?
 Kind of scary isn’t it?

-2. Many drivers are focused on things other than driving like smartphones, their gps, turning the radio station, watching and daydreaming.
+2. Many drivers are focused on things other than driving like smartphones, turning the radio station, watching and daydreaming.

 3. Many drivers have poor visibility/eyesight.